solo-io/gloo/docs/content/contributing/documentation/editing_locally.md

 You're going to need some software to make all this magic happen:

 * **Hugo** - Hugo is a static site generator written in Go.
+Unlike the other programs listed here, You need a specific version of Hugo for this to work, which is [noted in the docs makefile](https://github.com/solo-io/gloo/blob/master/docs/Makefile#L26) as `HUGO_VERSION`.
 You can find the [installation process](https://gohugo.io/getting-started/installing/) for Hugo on their website.
+Refer to the tarball installation section for instructions on downloading specific versions.

 * **Go** - Golang is a programming language created by Google.
 You can find the [installation process](https://golang.org/doc/install) for Go on their website.